riosahim3/DSA-practice-1/README.md

 # DSA-practice-1
-this is for only practicing DSA
+This is for only practicing DSA
 <br>
 Author: "Sahim"
 <br>